 People with dental insurance commonly have what’s described as “100-80-50” coverage, meaning it pays 100 percent of the cost of routine preventive and diagnostic care, such as checkups and cleanings; covers 80 percent for fillings, root canals and other basic procedures; and 50 percent for crowns, bridges and major procedures, Ireland says.

-The vast majority of coverage is provided through employee and group policies, plans that charged annual premiums of between $234 and $432 per person in 2011, according to NADP estimates.
+The vast majority of coverage is provided through employee and group policies, plans that charged annual premiums of $228 to $384 in 2014, according to NADP estimates.

-The cost for you to buy an individual policy averages about $360 a year, McLean says.
+The cost for you to buy a typical individual policy is about $350 a year.

 For care that goes beyond the routine stuff, most plans cap coverage at $1,500 a year, although higher annual limits can be arranged by paying a higher premium.